Kairu-bit/nvim-config/README.md

 - Press Space, then type c and h to access the cheat sheet.
 - Take the time to learn these commands instead of being lazy.

-Once you're familiar, in normal mode, type the following and press Enter:
-``
-;MasonInstallAll
-``

 ## Plugins

 For a detailed list of plugins included in this configuration, see [Plugins](FEATURES.md).